The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 To describe every process norepinephrine is involved in would be an article in itself.

-Overall, norepinephrine’s main function is to prepare and mobilize the brain and body for action.
-In the brain it does this by increasing alertness, focus and mental vigilance.
 In the body, it increases available energy and directly affects different bodily processes when needed.

 Norepinephrine is the key player in the fight-or-flight response.